Edge Hill University: Faculty of Arts and Sciences

+The Department of English and Creative Arts currently operates the Student Radio station, 'Edgehog Radio.

 Faculty of Education

 The Faculty runs initial teacher training programmes for the age phases of education in the UK, together with Continuing Professional Development for the school workforce.
 The most recent Ofsted Initial Teacher Education inspection report (2011) awarded Grade 1 in all 33 cells covering the phases of initial teacher training: Primary & Early Years, Secondary and Post-Compulsory Education and Training.